Sign Up for a Free Account

 • Cerebro-oculo-facio-skeletal syndrome is rare, with autosomal recessive inheritance, and manifests abnormal facies, ocular changes (eg, cataracts, retinal degeneration, microcornea, optic atrophy), in utero and postnatal growth retardation, severe psychomotor retardation, microcephaly with cerebral and cerebellar degeneration and calcification in basal ganglia and white matter, arthrogryposis with progressive joint contractures and wasting, and death in infancy or early childhood.

-• The disorder results from a mutation in 1 of a number of genes, to date the Cockayne syndrome group B (ERCC6/CSB) gene or xeroderma pigmentosum (DNA repair) genes (ERCC2/XPD, ERCC5/XPG, ERCC1/XPF), reflecting phenotypic and clinical similarities between these conditions.
+• The disorder results from a mutation in one of a number of genes, the Cockayne syndrome group B (ERCC6/CSB) gene or xeroderma pigmentosum (DNA repair) genes (ERCC2/XPD, ERCC5/XPG, ERCC1/XPF), reflecting phenotypic and clinical similarities between these conditions.

 Historical note and terminology

 Cerebro-oculo-facio-skeletal syndrome was first described by Pena and Shokeir in 1974.
-They identified 10 children, 9 of whom were from 2 families of North American aboriginal background residing in or near the province of Manitoba, Canada, with a uniform constellation of congenital abnormalities.
-On the basis of the apparent heredity and affected systems they entitled their paper “Autosomal recessive cerebro-oculo-facio-skeletal syndrome” (44).
+They identified 10 children, nine of whom were from two families of North American aboriginal background residing in or near the province of Manitoba, Canada, with a uniform constellation of congenital abnormalities.
+Based on the apparent heredity and affected systems, they titled their paper “Autosomal recessive cerebro-oculo-facio-skeletal syndrome” (47).
 This designation has been generally accepted.
 Since then, numerous case reports have dealt largely with clinical aspects of the disorder and its possible relationship to other disorders.
-A search for the molecular pathogenesis of the disorder advanced significantly in 1996, when XPF was cloned (18).
-The ERCC (excision repair cross complementation) and XP (xeroderma pigmentosum) genes function as complexes that are essential to the repair of DNA (damaged by ultraviolet light, carcinogens, or mutagens) and, hence, are shown together in texts (29; 09).
+A search for the molecular pathogenesis of the disorder advanced significantly in 1996 when XPF was cloned (19).
+The ERCC (excision repair cross complementation) and XP (xeroderma pigmentosum) genes function as complexes that are essential to the repair of DNA (damaged by ultraviolet light, carcinogens, or mutagens) and, hence, are shown together in texts (31; 10).

 This is an article preview.